The Mid Devon Messenger Talking Newspaper

 5. Sharing your personal data

-Your personal data will be treated as strictly confidential and will only be shared with other members of the Committee in order to carry the necessary functions of running Mid Devon Messenger.
+Your personal data will be treated as strictly confidential and will only be shared with other members in order to carry out the necessary functions of running the Mid Devon Messenger.
 We will only share your data with third parties outside of Mid Devon Messenger with your consent.